netmod-wg/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

    requires a modular set of data models that can be reused and extended over time.

-   This document defines a set of usage guidelines for documents containing YANG 1.1 {{!RFC7950}} and YANG 1.0 {{!RFC6020}} data models, including IANA-maintained modules.
+   This document defines a set of guidelines for documents containing YANG 1.1 {{!RFC7950}} and YANG 1.0 {{!RFC6020}} data models, including IANA-maintained modules.
    YANG is used to define the data structures, protocol operations, and notification content used within a NETCONF and/or RESTCONF server.